gre/gre/blockarts/Exploration04/README.md

 This script visualizes Ethereum's blocks like a regular BlockStyle.
 There are many rare features to discover and not all are documented: but ultimately, don't hunt for the rarity that is "designed by the author", search for the organic rarity & enjoy patterns and unexpected shapes. |||

-Please acknowledge the artistic process behind this style: https://greweb.me/2021/08/pattern-03
+Please also check the artistic process behind this style: https://greweb.me/2021/08/pattern-03

 **options**